 - 2 cup Saskatoon berries

-- 3 tbsp brown butter * See Video in NOTES on how to brown butter
+- 3 tablespoon brown butter * See Video in NOTES on how to brown butter

-- 1 ½ tbsp light or regular cream cheese softened
+- 1 ½ tablespoon light or regular cream cheese softened

 - ½ cup icing sugar/powdered sugar